Skip to content

-Through EDR, parties proactively and confidentially manage disputes from inception making it possible to preserve relationships and reputations, minimize costly distractions, reduce litigation expense and uncertainties, and stay focused on what matters most to them.
+Through early mediation, parties proactively and confidentially manage disputes from inception making it possible to preserve relationships and reputations, minimize costly distractions, reduce litigation expense and uncertainties, and stay focused on what matters most to them.

 In traditional litigation, meaningful settlement discussions typically occur months, even years, after a lawsuit or arbitration demand is filed.
-By the time the parties mediate, the underlying conflict has escalated, the parties’ relationship has deteriorated, and significant costs – in both time and money – have been expended.
+By the time the parties engage a mediator, the underlying conflict has escalated, the parties’ relationship has deteriorated, and significant costs – in both time and money – have been expended.

-Thus, one of the most pivotal points in the life-cycle of a dispute occurs when decisions are made about when and how the parties want to resolve the conflict.
-Parties who choose EDR, value the chance to talk – either directly or through a mediator – about their problem, to better understand the conflict and their risks in litigation, and to make informed decisions about what is in their best interests and the reasonableness of options for resolution.
+One of the most pivotal points in the life-cycle of a dispute occurs when decisions are made about when and how the parties will interact to resolve the conflict.
+Parties who choose to engage a mediator before filing a lawsuit or arbitration proceeding — or shortly thereafter — value the chance to confidentially exchange meaningful information and dialogue as part of an objective evaluation of the conflict and assessment of both risks and prospective opportunities for resolution.

-In cases that are resolved early in their life-cycles, the value of EDR is obvious.
-But EDR efforts can also be valuable to parties in disputes that not able to be resolved as quickly or easily.
+In cases that are resolved early in their life-cycles, the value of engaging in an early mediation process is obvious.
+But early mediation efforts can also be valuable to parties in disputes that not able to be resolved as quickly or easily.

-Because EDR efforts allow parties to confidentially open lines of communication for meaningful exchanges of information, in many instances, EDR efforts lead to a resolution.
-But even when those efforts fall short of full resolution, parties who engage in an EDR process may also utilize the time to negotiate an agreed-upon, more focused process for information gathering and sharing that includes a timeline for continued confidential settlement discussions.
+Because the mediation process allows parties to confidentially open lines of communication for meaningful exchanges of information, in many instances, early mediations lead to a resolution.
+But even when those efforts fall short of full resolution, parties who engage in an early mediation process may also utilize the time to negotiate an agreed-upon, more focused process for information gathering and sharing that includes a timeline for continued confidential settlement discussions.

 The entire process allows parties to maintain greater control over the costs, timing, and approach to resolution, while also appreciating that, for parties who are not able to find common ground, they may still seek resolution on a journey to – and through – the courthouse.